Claire Dean

 Do I need a visa for Titicaca?

-Some countries in Africa, Central America and Asia will need to obtain a tourist visa before travelling to Peru.
-Click here for the Peruvian Immigration Bureau list of countries that require visas to visit Peru.
-Passport holders from South America, EU member countries, USA, Australia, New Zealand, Canada and Mexico don’t need to organize a visa prior to travelling to Peru.
-Travellers from these countries will receive a tourist card (Tarjeta Andina de Migraciones) from Peruvian Immigration on arrival in Peru along with a passport stamp, stating the length of approved stay (usually 90 days).
+Some countries in Africa, Central America, and Asia will need to obtain a tourist visa before traveling to Peru.
+Click here for the Peruvian Immigration Bureau's list of countries that require visas to visit Peru.
+Passport holders from South America, EU member countries, USA, Australia, New Zealand, Canada, and Mexico don’t need to organize a visa prior to traveling to Peru.
+Travelers from these countries will receive a tourist card (Tarjeta Andina de Migraciones) from Peruvian Immigration on arrival in Peru along with a passport stamp, stating the length of approved stay (usually 90 days).
 Tourist Cards are now virtual and can be found on the Immigration website.
 Remember, overstaying your visa can result in fines.

 What are the medical services like in Puno?